 I am an academic with fourteen years of professional experience spanning universities, think tanks, federal parliamentary offices, the private sector, community advocacy groups and other non-government organisations.
 I've recently joined Pivot Professional Learning as Director of Research and Development.
 I'm really excited by their work with schools and systems using student and peer perception data to provide insights and enhancements to teaching and learning.
 I'm also an Honorary Fellow at the Melbourne Graduate School of Education, where I lecture on education policy and politics, and provide supervisory support.
+Prior to my current position, I spent four years as a Policy Fellow with the Mitchell Institute.

 My career is driven by a passion and belief that deeper knowledge, student voice, coherent collaboration and intelligent resource allocation are keys to setting up all students, teachers and schools and services to excel.